How to avoid PMI without 20% down

 Some mortgage brokers will help buyers set up two mortgages to achieve exactly this.
 In my mind, it would be much easier to get a personal loan through Lending Tree, provided that the amount needed wasn't too high.
 The other benefit to using a personal loan is that they are significantly easier to get, although the rates may be higher.

-Avoid PMI by using a lender that doesn't require it!
+Ways to avoid PMI: Use a lender that doesn't require it!

 The easiest way to avoid PMI is by using a lender that doesn't require it for down payments below 20%.
 In my native San Francisco, the San Francisco Federal Credit Union has a program they call "POPPYloan" which enables VERY high earning households to finance up to 100% of their home purchase, up to $2 million.
 The program is only available for 9 Bay Area counties, but for those of us in San Francisco it's certainly a viable option.

-Conclusion: PMI is not a necessity!
+Conclusion: avoiding PMI without 20% down is not that hard!

 The bottom line is that you don't have to put up with PMI.
 If you are creative, there are lots of ways to get around it.
 There are also lots of ways to get rid of it, which I detailed in a dedicated post on the matter before.
 If you have PMI and you want to calculate if you've reached the threshold to remove it, simply scroll down!